ComcastSamples/wc-header/README.md

 cd wc-components/ && npm install
 cd ../reacthnpwa && npm install
 ```
+Optionally install [lit-html extension](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) for vscode to make it easier to edit markup in template literals.

 In a separate terminal window run `cd reacthnpwa && npm start` - to start up the react hacker news application.
-We'll be working on getting our
+We'll be working on
-web components to run in that application.
+getting our web components to run in that application.
+For large companies with multiple sites, having a shared global header

-Optionally install [lit-html extension](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) for vscode to make it easier to edit markup in template literals.
+and footer creates unity between multiple sites.
+We do this @ Comcast with https://github.com/Comcast/polaris

 ### Questions?